clp/learn_python/docs/find_answers/index.md

 * [qa_stats.html](qa_stats.html)

+  Numeric data only;
+  it does not include text of Questions or Answers.

   A table of each Question followed by its Answers;
   shows ID, Owner, ParentId,
   Score, Body Length, Owner Reputation, and hstCount